JoshOBrien/exiftoolr/README.md

 ## ExifTool and Perl

-ExifTool is written and primarily distributed as a Perl library which can be used on any computer with a working Perl installation.
-Those include most Linux and Mac machines, which typically have Perl installed by default.
-Machines running Windows often do **not** have Perl installed (though it may be easily installed using installers distributed by [Strawberry Perl][Strawberry-Perl] or [Active State Perl][ActiveState-Perl]).
+ExifTool is written and distributed as a Perl library.
+It can thus be used "out of the box" on any computer that (like most Linux and Mac machines) has a working Perl installation.
+Windows machines often do **not** have Perl installed (though easy-to-use installers are available from, e.g., [Strawberry Perl][Strawberry-Perl] and [Active State Perl][ActiveState-Perl]).

-Windows users without Perl do not, though, need to install Perl to accesss ExifTool's functionality.
-They instead have the option of installing stand-alone ExifTool compiled executable distributed on the ExifTool home page.
-Like the Perl library, the Windows executable can be downloaded using `exiftoolr::install_exiftool()`
+Windows users do not, however, need to install Perl to accesss ExifTool's functionality.
+They may instead install the standalone ExifTool executable distributed on the ExifTool home page.
+Like the Perl library, the Windows executable can be downloaded and installed using the function `install_exiftool()`.

 ## Installation and setup